mikeybeck/hammerspoon-config/README.md

 ### Bitbucket Pull Requests Module Changelog:

+- 0.4: Add gmail tag checking option - PRs are updated when a new email with specified tag received
 - 0.35: Add ability to auto refresh during work hours (can set hours but not days)
 - 0.341: Add default branch indicator
 - 0.34: Add PR update indicator (- is replaced with *)